|

 volatility Put option and prices go higher, that option will lose value

 but not as quickly as a higher volatility option.
+For the futures

 trader, the basic concept is to expect market changes during periods of